phetter/NeoLink/README.md

 `npm run build` (production)

 Your unpacked extension will be in the ./build/ folder.

 See https://developer.chrome.com/extensions/getstarted#unpacked for instructions on manually loading an unpacked Chrome extension in developer mode.

+Tip: If you inspect the extension with developer tools, the extension will stay open instead of closing as is default Chrome behavior on events outside of the extension window.

 ## Use NeoLink with your dApp

 Add the following code to your dApp:

 ```
 <input type='text' id='contractScriptHash' />